rewheaton/rewheaton.github.io/week_05/llm_art_of_war.md

 ---

 ### Art of War
-I chose [The Art of War](https://www.gutenberg.org/cache/epub/17405/pg17405.txt) by Sunzi from Project Gutenberg to discuss with [Gemini](https://gemini.google.com/) from Google.
-I chose this book because it's one of my favorites and it's realitively short so I was confident that an LLM could analyze it in memory.
+I chose [The Art of War](https://www.gutenberg.org/cache/epub/17405/pg17405.txt) by Sun Tzu from Project Gutenberg to discuss with [Gemini](https://gemini.google.com/) from Google.
+I chose this book because it's one of my favorites and it's relatively short, so I was confident that an LLM could analyze it in memory.
 I first asked Gemini to pull some quotes about retreating from the book and it did pretty well:

 ```
 Sure, here are some quotes about retreating from the text: